dr-jts/crunchyblog/spatial-pgfs/index.md

 ![countries](pg_featureserv_europe.png)

-The `pg_featureserv` service provides an easy-to-use, easy-to-deploy web API for accessing spatial data from PostGIS.
+The `pg_featureserv` service provides an easy-to-use, easy-to-deploy web API for publishing spatial data from PostGIS.
-It's highly functional as it stands, and in the future we hope to enhance it to provide broader access to the rich spatial functionality provided by PostGIS.
+It's highly functional as it stands, and in the future we hope to enhance it to provide even more access to the rich spatial functionality of PostGIS.